Over the years, I’ve managed small and large-scale projects and encountered my fair share of bottlenecks, resourcing conflicts, and low productivity.

 To forecast the demand for resources, you’ll need to do the following:

-To assess the availability of resources, you’ll need to do the following:
+To assess which resources are available, you’ll need to do the following:

-• Estimate the availability and capacity of your team members by comparing the time to complete tasks, and with the assignee’s available time throughout the project duration.
+- Estimate the availability and capacity of your team members by comparing the time to complete tasks, and with the assignee’s available time throughout the project duration.
 The WBS, Gantt chart, and critical path will help when comparing and assessing resource availability.
+Capacity planning tools can help you with this.

 3. Allocate Resources Using Software